andrewmolyuk/pixar/README.md

 ## Roadmap and User Suggestions

+- Log the list of the processed files in the CSV format
+- Simulation process for testing and checking purposes
+- Choose which file types to move or copy
 - Move or copy unhandled files into separate folder
-- Choose which file types to move or copy
 - Optionally move or copy files without exif data to structured folders using the file date
 - Control how duplicate files are handled when found.
 Skip, Rename, Overwrite or Move to a separate folder
-- Get list of the processed files in the CSV format
 - Create sub folder for events when more than specific amount of pictures where created during specific time interval
 - Add files to delete during processing, like Thumbs.db or .DS_Store files
-- Add ability to sync/upload photos with cloud drives: S3, iDrive etc.
+- Add ability to sync/upload photos with cloud drives: S3, iDrive etc
+- Add custom format for output folder names

 Any useful idea or suggestion is welcomed.